The mail came: a thick manilla envelope with my name on it. I picked it up and read the return address:

 What lay in my hands was Cometbus #51.
 Cometbus is an amateur ‘zine written over the decades by a punk musician and punk historian who literally grew up on the streets of Berkeley in the ’70s and ’80s.
 Issue 51 was his history of Berkeley’s iconic bookstores and their owners, written from his own experience and many, many interviews.

 The book was a gift from LK, my bookstore-owner friend.
 We both knew Telegraph well in those days.
 He’d mentioned that someone had written up the old days of Telegraph, and promised me a copy.
-I had no idea that the book would come directly from Moe’s -– or of what a flood of memories that simple envelope would bring.
+I had no idea that the book would come directly from Moe’s -– or of what a flood of memories that a simple envelope could bring.

 Bookstore owners are by their nature a moody and eccentric bunch, prone to odd decisions and random flashes of immaturity, anger, and mania.
 One fantasy author has posited that massive collections of old books actually warp space and time, meaning that many used book dealers have slipped over from other universes where it’s perfectly good practice to go to work in your carpet slippers, open and close when you please, and set prices based on whim or the current air pressure.
 It’s as good an explanation as any.